 The views of the falls in Brazil differ greatly from what I experienced in Argentina.

 When you are traveling and in need of cash: There is an HSBC here, that seemed to be the only ATM in the three border cities that took my US Debit Card.

 You’ll be out another $22 to enter the Brazilian side of the falls.

 Three borders, eight stamps

-- When I left Argentina, the taxi stopped to get me my exit stamp in the passport.
+- When leaving Argentina, the Argentinean border agent stamps my exit stamp in my passport.

 - A little bit further, a stamp for entering Brazil is added.

 - Approaching the Paraguay border, Brazil stamps my exit.